owen6314/asset-allocation/system/DQN/README.md

 * train: `python run.py --mode train`
 * test: `python test.py --mode test --weights ./weights/201912141307-dqn.h5 -e 500`

+Run in the bundle:

+* use wrap.sh, and the results will be stored in results.json

 ## Structure
 ```python
 |-data